Lovelace Biomedical to Present Webinar on Inhalation Toxicology for a Range of Drug Classes

 Register for webinar here: https://www.webcaster4.com/Webcast/Page/2117/36767

 Lovelace is a leading expert in the field, and is renowned for their preclinical studies in inhalation drug development for over 40 years.
-Dr. Philp Kuehl, Director of Scientific Core, and Dr. Ted Barrett, Senior Director of Pharmacology, will be presenting this webinar.
+Dr. Philip Kuehl, Director of Scientific Core, and Dr. Ted Barrett, Senior Director of Pharmacology, will be presenting this webinar.

 Who should join this presentation